pukanito/web-components/README.md

   - Would you like remote caching to make your build faster? · skip
 - run `npm install @ngneat/spectator --save-dev`
 - run `npm install --save-dev @testing-library/dom`

+## Carousel library

+- run `npx nx g @nx/js:lib libs/carousel --publishable --importPath=@pukanito/carousel` from the 'web-components' directory to add a library.
+Settings used:
+  - Which bundler would you like to use to build the library?
+Choose 'none' to skip build setup. · vite
+  - Which linter would you like to use? · eslint
+  - Which unit test runner would you like to use? · jest